aniketpant/aniketpant.github.com/resume/index.md

           <div class="project">Online Ordering</div>
           <ul>
-            <li>Created the entire platform for online ordering including the menu management system used by Zomato&apos;s team as well as the restaurant managers</li>
+            <li>Created the entire platform for online ordering including the menu management system used by Zomato&apos;s team as well as the restaurant managers.</li>
-            <li>Built phone number verification service</li>
+            <li>Built phone number verification service.</li>
-            <li>Integrated multiple text messaging providers for different countries</li>
+            <li>Integrated multiple text messaging providers for different countries.</li>
-            <li>Created the <b>callcenter</b> for allotment of orders across various cities and countries</li>
+            <li>Created the callcenter for allotment of orders across various cities and countries.</li>
           </ul>

           <div class="project">Migration of data for MenuMania.co.nz</div>
           <ul>
-            <li>Responsible for porting all of MenuMania&apos;s data to Zomato</li>
+            <li>Responsible for porting all of MenuMania&apos;s data to Zomato.</li>
-            <li>Maintaining their API&apos;s after the migration was complete</li>
+            <li>Maintaining their API&apos;s after the migration was complete.</li>
-            <li>URL redirections to maintain traffic coming to Zomato</li>
+            <li>URL redirections to maintain traffic coming to Zomato.</li>
           </ul>

           <div class="project">Migration of data for Lunchtime.cz and Obedovat.sk</div>
           <ul>
-            <li>Lunchtime and Obedovat had a feature called <b>Daily Menus</b> which is specific to Czech Republic and Slovakia.
-I was responsible for creating the same feature on Zomato</li>
+            <li>Lunchtime and Obedovat had a feature called Daily Menus which is specific to Czech Republic and Slovakia.
+I was responsible for creating the same feature on Zomato.</li>
-            <li>Porting and maintaining existing API&apos;s making use of the daily menu features</li>
+            <li>Porting and maintaining existing API&apos;s making use of the daily menu features.</li>
           </ul>

           <div class="project">Other work</div>
           <ul>
-            <li>Responsible for timely code cleanups and performance optimisations to keep response time under check</li>
+            <li>Responsible for timely code cleanups and performance optimisations to keep response time under check.</li>
-            <li>Optimised and reworked a number of cron jobs and scripts that stopped working after the <b>Urbanspoon migration</b></li>
+            <li>Optimised and reworked a number of cron jobs and scripts that stopped working after Urbanspoon's data was migrated to Zomato.</li>
-            <li>Service for generating PDFs which takes in HTML and used PhantomJS to render a PDF</li>
+            <li>Service for generating PDFs which takes in HTML and used PhantomJS to render a PDF.</li>
-            <li>Text messaging service which includes support for delivery status updates and asynchronous mode</li>
+            <li>Text messaging service which includes support for delivery status updates and asynchronous mode.</li>
             <li>Built a number of other features like user expertise, new notifications, etc.</li>
-            <li>The existing push notification system had no provision for sending out notifications to a large user base in a small time</li>
-            <li>The new system also takes recent notifications into consideration while sending a new notification to a particular user</li>
+            <li>Wrote a new push notification system which allows scheduling of notifications based on database queries configures as rules.
+The new notification system also has a high throughput.</li>
           </ul>
         </div>